teerthiladdad/ODT-2026-Hands-Off/README.md

 - Why would someone want to try it again?

 **Response:**
-`[We are creating a high-stakes, nerve-wracking cooperative experience.
-We want the players to feel the physical tension of trying to stay perfectly still while coordinating with a partner.
-They will want to try it again because the failure condition is immediate and dramatic (the loud SNAP of the claws), triggering a "let's try one more time, I know we can do it smoother" response.]`
+`[What is the experience?
+A cooperative two-player retrieval game where both players must move a prop bomb out of a mechanical claw trap using only gentle, coordinated pulling on two attached strings, without triggering the snap mechanism.
+What do you want the player or participant to feel?
+Nervous, focused, and connected to their partner.
+Success should feel like a genuine release of tension.
+Failure should provoke laughter and the immediate desire to try again.
+Why would someone want to try it again?
+Because losing feels like almost succeeding, and the physicality of the mechanism makes each round feel fresh.
+Players will want to beat their own coordination and improve their technique.]`

 ## 2.3 Design Persona
 Complete the sentence below: